Audio Interchange File Format

 Unlike .MP3 files and many other common audio files, AIFF files are uncompressed.
 Because AIFF files' data is not compressed, AIFF files typically contain higher-quality audio than similar MP3 files.
-However, the files also take up more disk space since they contain more data.
+However, the files also take up more disk space since they store more data.

-In the past, AIFF files were commonly used to burn audio CDs in Apple iTunes and other audio applications burned AIFF files onto audio CDs.
+In the 2000s, Apple iTunes and other audio applications burned AIFF files onto audio CDs.
 Standard CD audio AIFF files are sampled at 44.1KHz, are 16-bit, and have two channels for stereo sound.
 Nowadays, people primarily use AIFF files to store audio created by a digital audio workstation (DAW).

 How to open a AIFF file